Skip to main content

 Who Needs to Know This?

-Foreign nationals spending time in the US who need to determine if they are treated as US tax residents.
-Canadian snowbirds are especially at risk.
+Foreign nationals (especially Canadian snowbirds, cross-border commuters, and temporary workers) spending significant time in the US who need to determine if they are treated as US tax residents.

 Key Deadline